weiks/flatfooted/README.md

       needs to be fixed.
   - Need to identify `brand`, `cnxn_no`, `mfg_no`, and `ship` on page
 - [ ] `tecd` https://shop.techdata.com/searchall?kw=pen
-  - Tested: Yes
+  - Test: Yes
   - "Item page" needs sign-in account
   - How to proceed:
     - Retrieve data from "search page"
 - [ ] `nsit` https://www.insight.com/en_US/search.html?q=pen
-  - Tested: Yes
+  - Test: No: Requires JavaScript
   - Sometimes price is held back behind a "Estimate the total price of this item" button.
 However, it's not working because even if we put a valid ZIP code, the price comes as "$0", and we need to call their number to get a